Horn Concerto No. 2 (Mozart)

-Wolfgang Amadeus Mozart's Horn Concerto No. 2 in E-flat major, K. 417, was completed in 1783.
+Wolfgang Amadeus Mozart's Horn Concerto No. 2 in E♭ major, K. 417, was completed in 1783.

 The concerto is scored for solo horn and an orchestra of two oboes, two horns, and strings.
 This is one of two horn concertos of Mozart to omit bassoons.
 It is also one of Mozart's two horn concertos to have ripieno horns (horns included in the orchestra besides the soloist), though in contrast to Horn Concerto No. 4, K. 495, the solo horn in this one does not duplicate the first ripieno horn's part in the tutti passages.

 Mozart's good-natured ribbing of his friend, hornist Joseph Leutgeb for whom this and other works were written, is evident in the manuscript's inscription "W. A. Mozart took pity on Leitgeb, ass, ox and fool in Vienna on 27 May 1783."

 Structure

 The work is in three movements: